The Corinthian (Manhattan)

-The Corinthian is a 57-story apartment building that was New York City's largest apartment building when it opened in 1988.
+The Corinthian is a 57-story apartment building at 330 East 38th Street in Murray Hill, Manhattan, New York City.
+It was New York City's largest apartment building when it opened in 1988.
+Designed by architect Der Scutt, the residential tower contains groups of fluted towers with semicircular windows that provide a 180-degree view from every apartment.
+The base of the building incorporates much of the former structure of the East Side Airline Terminal and is used as commercial space.

-Background
+Site

-The building is located on the former site of the East Side Airline Terminal, a passenger terminal that provided bus service to LaGuardia and JFK airports via the adjacent Queens–Midtown Tunnel.
+The building is located on a 81173 sqft land lot that occupies a full city block between First Avenue and Tunnel Entrance Street and between East 37th and 38th Streets, adjacent to the Manhattan entrance to the Queens–Midtown Tunnel.
+The block is the former site of the East Side Airline Terminal, a passenger terminal for buses to LaGuardia and JFK airports via the adjacent tunnel.
 The terminal closed in 1984 and was auctioned off by the Metropolitan Transportation Authority the following year.
 Initially expected to sell for $50 million, a bidding war drove up the price of the real estate to $90.6 million; the site was attractive to developers as it was already zoned to permit high-density use and there would be no occupants to relocate after the terminal's remaining leases expired in 1986.
 The winning bidder was a joint venture consisting of Bernard Spitzer, Peter L. Malkin, and two privately held corporations—International Energy Corporation and Kriti Exploration Inc.

-Design
+Architecture

 The development team had originally planned to tear down the entire East Side Airline Terminal, but after discovering that it was very well constructed they decided to save a significant portion of the terminal and incorporate it as offices in the base of the structure, adding columns to support the new residential tower above.
 The remaining 35 percent of the terminal along First Avenue was demolished to create a landscaped plaza, fountain, and porte-cochère.
+The residential tower was constructed on solid earth, avoiding a tube from the Queens–Midtown Tunnel that runs underneath the eastern portion of the site.

+Exterior

-The Corinthian was designed by Der Scutt, design architect, and John Schimenti.
+The Corinthian was designed by Der Scutt, design architect, and Michael Schimenti.
 Its fluted towers with bay windows are unusual compared to the traditional boxy shape of buildings in the city, and it bears a resemblance to Marina City and Lake Point Tower in Chicago.
 According to Bernard Spitzer, the building was named the Corinthian because "we think we have the contemporary version of the Corinthian column, the most lavish of the Greek columns."
 The semicircular windows provide a 180-degree view from every apartment.
 Many of the apartments include private balconies, which are located between the fluted towers.